hoangsonww/Image-Video-Tools/.github/README.md

 # Image & Video Tools: Unleash the Power of Media

 📸 Welcome to the Image & Video Tools application.
-This application is current live [here](https://hoangsonww.github.io/Image-Video-Tools/), which provides a **lightweight** suite of tools for manipulating images and videos directly in your browser.
+This application provides a **lightweight** but **comprehensive** suite of tools for manipulating images and videos directly in your browser.
 Below you will find detailed instructions on how to use each tool and information on the available features.

+ This application is current live [here](https://hoangsonww.github.io/Image-Video-Tools/).
+Let's our tools cook your images & videos! 📸

 ## Table of Contents